 Inspired, as always, by Musical Futures colleagues around the world, I will try to paint a picture of what my students and I are working on here in Niagara, ON, Canada.
 Please check out Jane Werry's wonderful UK blog "What's going on in my classroom right now" and Stephen Jackman's inspiring blog from an international school in Thailand "What I've been up to in my classroom".

 First of all, "YAY!!" to having a music classroom again!
 We lost our portable last year, so I travelled from room to room to teach music which had a substantial negative impact on the program.
 The kids are so excited to have a place for music again and the music room is NEVER empty - every recess and lunch break students are working on something.
+I teach every child in an elementary school from Kindergarten to Grade 8 and have a wide spectrum of music activities on the go right now.
+Like Jane Werry, I steal from here and there, working with my students to find our own original way to do things.

 MUSIC TECHNOLOGY